charleswasaway/charleswasaway/README.md

 <p align="center">Stancy/Conquest I love you so much darling, thank you for letting me into your heart ♡

 <p align="center">C+H freely unless said otherwise; INT freely unless DNIUID/DNIUF is in my name

+<p align="center">Please don't hesitate to interact!!
+I am always interested in meeting new people!!
+Just don't be weird.

 <p align="center">Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
 I don't believe in "doubles," so if you kin him too, I couldn't care less.